Regulation

 In 2025-2026, three forces converged to close the compounded path:

-The combined effect: even programs that still offer compounded GLP-1s are doing so under regulatory uncertainty, with shrinking supply, and with the implicit knowledge that the path could close on short notice.
+The combined effect: even programs that still offer compounded GLP-1s are doing so under regulatory uncertainty, with shrinking supply and with the implicit knowledge that the path could close on short notice.

 What this means for patients on compounded right now

 One: your compounded GLP-1 is not unsafe.
-If your program is dispensing through a 503A pharmacy with a clean enforcement history, the medication is the same molecule as the branded product, and there is no clinical reason to assume it works differently.
+If your program is dispensing through a 503A pharmacy with a clean enforcement history, the medication is the same molecule as the branded product and there is no clinical reason to assume it works differently.
 The risks are real but they are tail risks: occasional batch issues, occasional supply interruptions, occasional regulatory shutdowns.

 Two: the supply is not guaranteed to last.
 Patients on compounded should have a transition plan.
 Most programs will route compounded patients to branded products under insurance prior authorization if compounded supply is forced to halt.
 Prior auth takes 1-4 weeks.
 Plan for that.

 Three: the savings are eroding.
-Branded direct-to-consumer pricing has dropped meaningfully — Wegovy now starts at $149/mo via NovoCare, Zepbound vials start at $299/mo via LillyDirect.
+Branded direct-to-consumer pricing has dropped meaningfully, Wegovy now starts at $149/mo via NovoCare, Zepbound vials start at $299/mo via LillyDirect.
 The price gap between compounded ($99-$199 cash) and branded ($149-$399 cash) is not what it was in 2023.

 How we score it

 In our methodology, compounded availability scores well on the medication-options dimension (broad access, lower price ceiling) and poorly on the regulatory dimension (supply uncertainty, enforcement risk).
-Programs that offer both paths — Found, Noom Med — score higher on medication options than programs locked to one path or the other.
+Programs that offer both paths, Found, Noom Med, score higher on medication options than programs locked to one path or the other.

 See the full chart →

-Why you can trust GLP Chart Same scoring framework applied to every program.
+Why you can trust GLP ChartSame scoring framework applied to every program.
 No paid placements.
-No removal of unfavorable information at advertiser request.
-Pricing is pulled from each provider's public-facing page weekly.
+We never remove unfavorable information at an advertiser's request.
+Pricing is pulled from each program's public-facing page every Monday.